AElfProject/AElf/docs/Protocol/blocks.md

 ```

 A block is the agregation of a BlockHeader and a BlockBody.
-The header contains metadata about the block itself, such as the previous block hash.
+The header contains metadata about the block itself.
 It also contains the the merkle root of both the transactions and the world state.
-The block can also be signed and this signature will be place in the *Sig* field.
 The block body is used to contain the transactions that where included in this block by the miner.

+#### Block hash

+A blockchain is also a data structure of cryptographicaly linked blocks.
+Inside the header there's the hash of the previous block.
+The hash of a block uniquely represents a block and become its identifier (sometimes called block id).
+This hash is based on multiple values, including the **ChainId**, **Height**, **Previous block hash** and **merkle roots** (but not only).

+#### Signature

+The Sig field is destined to host the signature of the producer, to confirm that he created this block.
+It is the hash of the header that is signed, not the entire block.

+#### Merkle tree

+The header contains the merkle tree of the transactions that where included in the block.
+It also contains the merkle tree of the state which is the merkle tree formed by the hash of the txid and the status of its transaction result.